r-portas/comp3702/lecture_notes/week6_lecture.md

 - Start from a state node (OR level)
     - Fringe nodes are state nodes
 - Use any search algorithms we have studied
-    - Select a fring node to expand
+    - Select a fringe node to expand
     - Select an action to use
     - Insert the corresponding action node
     - Insert all possible outcome of the action, as the child of the action node